What impact does altitude have on your body? We tell you everything!

 - Lack of concentration,

-The color of the urine remains one of the most effective means of judging one's state of hydration.
-Indeed, dark colored and concentrated urine is a sign of a lack of water in the body.
+Urine color remains one of the most effective ways to judge your hydration status.
+Indeed, dark and concentrated urine is a sign of a lack of water in the body.

-Not only should you drink, but you should not wait to be thirsty to drink.
-Indeed, the feeling of thirst indicates that the body is already suffering because it is already a sign of dehydration.
-It then becomes very difficult to compensate for the water deficit.
+Not only should you drink, but you should not wait until you are thirsty to drink.
+In fact, the feeling of thirst indicates that the body is already suffering because it is already a sign of dehydration.
+It then becomes very difficult to compensate for the water deficit .

 Daily and outside of any effort, it is recommended to drink about 1.5 liters of water per day.
-However, during intense and long-lasting physical activity, such as during a hike, our needs increase to 3 or 4 liters on average.
+However, during intense and lasting physical activity, such as hiking, our needs increase to 3 or 4 liters on average.

 Be careful not to drink too cold, at the risk of creating gastric problems.
-Sodas and energy drinks are also to be avoided because they are too sweet which accelerates dehydration.
+Sodas and energy drinks should also be avoided because they are too sweet, which accelerates dehydration.

-We advise you to drink little but often so as not to lower muscle performance.
+We advise you to drink little but often so as not to reduce muscle performance.

 Drink yes, but what?

-Tea and coffee are essential when hiking, but unless you are perfectly sure that you are not iron deficient, it is better to take them away from meals.
-Taking tea (black or green) like coffee considerably reduces the assimilation of iron, which is known to be necessary for the production of hemoglobin for the transport of oxygen in the blood and tissues.
+Tea and coffee are essential when hiking, but unless you are absolutely sure that you are not iron deficient, it is better to drink them away from meals.
+Drinking tea (black or green) or coffee considerably reduces the assimilation of iron, which is known to be necessary for the production of hemoglobin for the transport of oxygen in the blood and tissues.
 And at altitude, any solution for better oxygen saturation is good to take.

 If you still have room in your bag, consider sparkling water .
 It is an alkaline drink that buffers acidity, preserves the body's mineral reserves and helps reduce cramps and aches.
-It is in your best interest to drink it in the evening, after exercise.
-Also think of reconstituted fruit juices, soups, herbal teas... which allow you to vary your liquid intake and drink something other than water.
+You will want to drink it in the evening, after exercise.
+Also consider reconstituted fruit juices, soups, herbal teas, etc. which allow you to vary your liquid intake and drink something other than water.

 How to drink?